Amin-Siddique/HackBackpackers_AminSiddique/README.md

 # Description

-The python code is used to extract the tablenames and columns from a sql query which is provided to us a string.
+The python code is used to extract the tablenames and columns from a sql query which is provided to us as a string.
-The code is build using the regular expression module and most logic is dependent on string match and index searching to pull out the tablenames and columnnames
+The code is built using the regular expression module and logic is dependent on string matching and index searching to pull out the tablenames and columnnames